 - (a) How commenced.
-A civil action is commenced by filing a complaint with the court.
-The court has jurisdiction from the time the complaint is filed. - (b) Payment dishonored.
+A civil action is commenced by filing a complaint with the court. - (b) Payment dishonored.
 If a check or other form of payment tendered as a filing fee is dishonored, the party shall pay the fee by cash or cashier's check within 10 days after notification by the court.
 Dishonor of a check or other form of payment does not affect the validity of the filing, but may be grounds for such sanctions as the court deems appropriate, which may include dismissal of the action and the award of costs and attorney fees.